Welcome to our international recruitment hub

 Certificate of sponsorship

-Before an overseas worker can apply for a health and care worker visa, the employer must assign them a certificate of sponsorship.
-This costs £239.
+Before an overseas worker can apply for a health and care worker visa, the employer must assign them a certificate of sponsorship (CoS).
+This costs £525.

 Immigration skills charge